noarchwastaken/FluffyProtect/README.md

 ```

 > Note that **only one worker is allowed**.
 Otherwise FluffyProtect will return invalid invite links.
 You can create a systemd service for auto-starting.
-An example systemd user service is included in the above `fprotect.service`.
+An example systemd service file is included in the above `fprotect.service`.

 With FluffyProtect up and running, browse your redirection URL.
 You should see the CAPTCHA that you just set; after solving the CAPTCHA, you should be redirected to your Telegram Group.